SATUNIX/DRACO/README.md

 1. git clone this repository
 2. go mod tidy
 3. go build -o draco ./cmd/main.go
 4. binary should be created for you, move this to /usr/bin as usual if you want it accross the system.
-Or keep it there idk.
-Im not your mother.

 Note: Minimal dependencies should be needed, the program needs to be ran as root to ensure commands in there are executed + the location of the log files, chown it if you want.